U.S. Marine Receives the President’s Intelligence Advisory Board Killian Award

-U.S. Marine Corps Cpl.
-Christopher M. Vacca, a defensive cyberspace operator with Marine Corps Cyber Warfare Group (MCCYWG), Marine Corps Forces Cyberspace Command (MARFORCYBER), poses for a photo with President’s Intelligence Advisory Board chairman, James A. Winnefeld, during a ceremony at the White House in Washington, D.C., on Jan.
-10, 2025.
-(U.S. Marine Corps courtesy photo)
+FORT GEORGE G. MEADE, Md. – U.S. Marine Corps Cpl.
+Christopher M. Vacca, a defensive cyberspace operator with Marine Corps Cyber Warfare Group (MCCYWG), Marine Corps Forces Cyberspace Command (MARFORCYBER), was recently honored for his outstanding achievements in intelligence analysis during a ceremony at the White House in Washington, D.C., on Jan.
+10.

+The San Marcos, California, native earned second place in the President’s Intelligence Advisory Board (PIAB) Killian Award.
+The award, named after Dr. James Killian, the first presidential assistant for science and technology, is presented annually to an individual, unit, or organization in the intelligence community for exceptional analytical and technical expertise in support of U.S. national security.

+"Cpl.
+Vacca is a first tour Marine and is an outstanding example of the Marine Corps’ force presentation model delivering and sustaining mastery within the Cyber Mission Force,” said Maj.
+Gen. Joseph A. Matos III, commanding general, Marine Corps Forces Cyberspace Command, Joint Task Force ARES.

 |Date Taken: